gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Tying an axolotl to a fence/wall and scooping the axolotl up with a water bucket will not remove the leash knot on the fence/wall and the axolotls will remain unattached and unleashable
 - Using Dispensers to remove the water from bubble columns does not destroy the bubble column itself.
 - Leashing Axolotls before scooping them up won't unleash the axolotl
 - When a mob is left with only one heart and is simultaneously struck by an Instant Health Potion and an Instant Damage Potion, the mob becomes invincible.
-If the mob appears red and shaking, rejoining the game will restore its normal appearance, make sure to get a invincible pig for a future illegal in 1.21.82
+If the mob appears red and shaking, rejoining the game will restore its normal appearance
 - Inside Woodland Mansions, it is possible to black glow sticks.
 The Black Glow Sticks are a lot rarer and a lot harder to find.
 To find the Glow Sticks you must find the "secret" end portal room within the Woodland Mansion.
 The room is a lot harder to find because it has no indicator to locate it.
 To make things easier for you, go ahead and download the "Mansion X-Ray.mcpack" from the "Texture Pack" folder.
 This pack will x-ray through the dark-oak planks in the woodland mansion.

 **1.17.10.22 - 1.17.10.21 (UBC)**